 Second through fourth year

 Funded students are supported during the regular academic year as Teaching Assistants or Research Assistants.
-Funding during the Summer Session is in the form of Research Assistantships or Summer Graduate Fellowships.
+Funding during summer quarter is in the form of Research Assistantships or Summer Graduate Fellowships.